-It’s normal to still see poop accidents months down the line, long after he’s been peeing in the potty.
+It’s normal to see poop accidents months down the line, long after he’s been peeing in the potty.

 How to get your toddler to poop in the potty

-Still, that doesn’t mean you’re stuck waiting for this magic moment to arrive.
+Thankfully, you’re stuck waiting for this magic moment to arrive.
 I dug into several tactics that help kids poop in the potty and avoided those that didn’t seem to do the trick.
 In fact, one of the most common strategies—offering rewards—I later learned is especially ineffective in the long run.